Thursday, 26 August 2010

 Just to be myself.
 Whatever I’m doing, it’s good and I’m being myself when I do it.

-Eating out: Next River
+Next River

 Good Japanese food is a delight, affordable Japanese an event greater one.
 With Japanese food, you need value for money, not just décor.
 Next River is surprisingly satisfactory and as “River Salmon Pro-shop” (the other name on the sign) indicates, this is the place for salmon lovers.
 With about two dozen seats, the tiny sushi bar is easy-to-miss at the World Trade Centre.
 Without a room or walls there was absolutely no privacy.